syncfusion-content/maui-docs/MAUI/DatePicker/formatting.md

 # Formatting in .NET MAUI Date Picker (SfDatePicker)

-Format is a way to represent the value of the date in a different string format.
+Format is a way to represent the date in a different string format.
 You can customize the date format by using the [Format] property in [PickerDateFormat].
 The default format is `yyyy_MM_dd`.

 The different types of formats are: